developmentseed/skynet-data/README.md

 TRAIN_SIZE=1000
 # define label classes output
 CLASSES=classes/water-roads-buildings.json
-# discard images whose ratio of labeled to unlabeled pixels is less than or equal to:
+# do not bother downloading images for tiles whose ratio of labeled to unlabeled pixels
+# is less than or equal to:
 LABEL_RATIO ?= 0
 # set this to a zoom higher than the data tiles' max zoom to get overzoomed label images
 ZOOM_LEVEL ?= ''